Tanay7mit/Tanay7mit/README.md

 ### hello,folks 🌏
 <img src= "https://github.com/Tanay7mit/Tanay7mit/blob/main/githeader.gif" width="500"/>

-I'm Tanay Choubey, a Sopohmore pursuing Bachelors in Information technology.
-I am an enthusiastic person who loves to take up new challenges and learn new skills.
-I love exchanging ideas and spreading knowledge and positivity.

 I'm a coder and occasional designer who loves making high-quality websites and applications **(see above😁)**.
 I'm a college student and I also love to explore new tech.

 <h3 align="center">trying to figure-out stuff!!</h3>